 Another issue that may be addressed on appeal is the suppression of a statement.
 If you made a statement to police that you believe should be inadmissible in court, you could object to its admission to preserve it for an appeal.
 This commonly deals with issues surrounding Miranda warnings and police coercion.

 Prosecutorial misconduct is another ground for an appeal.
 A prosecutor must act within the professional rules of conduct that govern the actions of attorneys.
 If a prosecutor steps outside of these rules to obtain a conviction, this issue may be brought to the Superior Court on appeal.

-However, if your defense lawyer did not object to mistakes of law during your trial, those claims were not “preserved” for appeal.
+However, if your defense lawyer for cases in Pennsylvania courts of appeal did not object to mistakes of law during your trial, those claims were not “preserved” for appeal.
 It is important to object to errors at trial, or else the Superior Court may not review them, and you may need to file additional appeals based on ineffective counsel to get your appeal granted.